Trailer for 'Elephants in the Coffee'

 These photos tell the story of the Jenu Kuruba mahouts at Anechowkur Elephant Camp.

-The photos were taken by students at Abraham Baldwin Agricultural College in Tifton, GA, during a study abroad trip to southern India in March 2014.
+The photos were taken by students at Abraham Baldwin Agricultural College in Tifton, GA, during a study abroad trip to southern India with CLIC Abroad Foundation.

 Hannah Beth Hembree